-On the left side of the Disk Utility's screen is a list of the various drives in your Mac and connected to it.
-So it will show your Mac's internal drive as well as external drives.
+On the left side of Disk Utility’s screen is a list of the various drives in your Mac and connected to it.
+So it will show your Mac’s internal drive as well as external drives.
 The SD card should show up in the External section.
-If it hasn't been formatted before, it might have a name like "NO NAME" or "UNTITLED".
-If you click on it, you'll see how much storage it is.
-Make sure that it matches what you expect--that is, if you're inserting a 64GB SD card, make sure the capacity is showing as 64GB or close to it.
-If you're seeing something like 1TB instead, you've selected the wrong drive from the list.
+If it hasn’t been formatted before, it might have a name like “NO NAME” or “UNTITLED”.
+If you click on it, you’ll see how much storage it is.
+Make sure that it matches what you expect—that is, if you’re inserting a 64GB SD card, make sure the capacity is showing as 64GB or close to it.
+If you see something like 1TB instead, you’ve selected the wrong drive from the list.

 Choose Erase Function